Subscribe

 cost of ai development

 During the discovery phase, we ruled out possible technology barriers and selected the optimum tools for the project—primarily Python and the accompanying frameworks and SDKs for speech recognition and analysis.
-For the pilot version of the telemedicine system, the client selected the speech-to-text functionality only, with no user-facing components expected to ship.
+For the pilot version of the telemedicine system, the client chose the speech-to-text functionality only, with no user-facing components expected to ship.
 The solution conducts linguistic analysis of video recordings to detect possible changes in the communication style that could shed light on patients’ well-being and help physicians come up with better treatment plans.

-A basic version of a video/speech analysis AI platform may cost $36-56 thousand.
+A basic version of a video/speech analysis AI platform may cost $36,000-56,000.

 Project 2: An intelligent recommendation engine